hydephp/develop/docs/advanced-features/build-tasks.md

 As you can see, at their core, build tasks are simple classes containing a `run()` method, which as I'm sure you have guessed, is the method that is executed when the task is run by the build command.

+If you want the task to run before the build, you would extend the `PreBuildTask` class instead.

 #### Automatic output